-Among other powers and duties, the DPA has powers that include the issuing of (non-binding) legal reports, recommendations, instructions and contributions to draft rules; powers of investigation; and powers of intervention, such as ordering the blocking, erasing or destruction of unlawful personal data, imposing a temporary or definitive ban on processing, warning or admonishing the controller or processor, or imposing administrative fines (fines are only imposed on private-sector entities).
-The Spanish Data Protection Law has further developed the general and rather vague sanctioning regime set out in the GDPR, by providing, on the one hand, three categories of infringements (minor, serious and very serious) which depend on the type and seriousness of the breach - rather than the mere two fine ranges set out in the GDPR - and, on the other hand, a detailed administrative sanctioning and investigation system and procedures.
+Among other powers and duties, the DPA has powers that include the issuing of (nonbinding) legal reports, recommendations, instructions and contributions to draft rules; powers of investigation (now even by videoconference); and powers of intervention, such as ordering the blocking, erasing or destruction of unlawful personal data, imposing a temporary or definitive ban on processing, warning or admonishing the controller or processor, or imposing administrative fines (fines are only imposed on private-sector entities).
+The Spanish Data Protection Law has further developed the general and rather vague sanctioning regime set out in the GDPR, by providing, on the one hand, three categories of infringements (minor, serious and very serious), which depend on the type and seriousness of the breach - rather than the mere two fine ranges set out in the GDPR - and, on the other hand, a detailed administrative sanctioning and investigation system and procedures.

 Disciplinary procedures start ex officio, but generally stem from a complaint submitted by any person (e.g., the data subject, consumer associations, competitors or former employees).

-The DPA is very active: in addition to ex officio inspections of specific sectors (always announced in advance), in 2021 (the most recent official statistics published by the DPA): 13,905 complaints from individuals were solved and the fines imposed amounted to approximately €35 million (which represents a 337 per cent increase).
+The DPA is very active: in addition to ex officio inspections of specific sectors (always announced in advance), in 2022 (the most recent official statistics published by the DPA): 15,128 complaints from individuals were solved and the fines imposed amounted to approximately \notin 21 million.